 Carefully inspect your tiles for hairline gaps and cracks.
-Apply elastomeric or polyurethane caulking to prevent infiltration of water into the mortar and tiles.
+Apply elastomeric or polyurethane caulking to prevent the infiltration of water into the mortar and tiles.
 Once water infiltrates your brick tiles, it facilitates wear and tear.
 If your tiles are installed where you have doors and windows, it is a good idea to caulk around them.

 Clean the Brick

 Thoroughly clean the brick before you paint to get rid of dust, dirt, and debris.
 Use a mild detergent and pressure washer set between 1,500 and 2,000-PSI.
-A scrub brush can be used to clear surface stains.
+A scrub brush can be used to clean surface stains.
 Rinse the tiles well so that you have no soap left behind.
-Soap residues make it difficult for primer to adhere to the brick.
+Soap residues make it difficult for the primer to adhere to the brick.
 Allow 24 hours for the tiles to dry completely.

 Apply Masonry Conditioner

 You may find that your brick tiles are slightly soft or powdery.
 Use a paint roller to apply a masonry conditioner over the tiles.
 It helps to consolidate the brick.
 Allow 24 hours for the conditioner to dry.